openrs2/openrs2/share/doc/protocol/login.md

 **Message:** You have only just left another world.
 Your profile will be transferred in <n>
 seconds.

+The number of remaining seconds is calculated using the following formula:
+(hopTime * 60 + 180) / 50

 ### 22 (`INVALID_LOGIN_PACKET`)

 **Message:** Malformed login packet.
 Please try again.